 Q: Do I have to complete the Free Application for Federal Student Aid (FAFSA) form for the Power of YOU?

 A: Yes.
-Eligibility for the Power of YOU requires you to fill out the 2015-2016 FAFSA form.
+Eligibility for the Power of YOU requires you to fill out the 2017-2018 FAFSA.

 Q: If I qualify for financial aid, what costs will the Power of YOU cover?

 A: Federal and State grants are first applied to your tuition and mandatory fees.
 The Power of YOU will cover any remaining tuition and fee expenses.

 Q: Will the Power of YOU program offer anything other than financial assistance?